CR0WSTARCH/CyberSecUSEFUL/README.md

 # CyberSecUSEFUL
 I Realised My Cybersec Notes Can Be Usefull To Others.

-More Info In ReadMe.
+So Yeah I'll update this repo with techqiues and information i find usefull.